iamkun/dayjs/docs/en/API-reference.md

 ### Unix Timestamp (seconds) `.unix()`

-Returns the number of seconds since the Unix Epoch.
+Returns the `number` of seconds since the Unix Epoch for the `Dayjs`.

 ```js
 dayjs('2019-01-25').unix(); // 1548381600